nardsqq/nardsqq.github.io/_posts/2019-04-07-cra-and-tailwind.md

 <hr/>

 That's a wrap!
-Thanks for reading and I hope that I was able to introduce this setup properly. :smile:
+Thanks for reading and I hope that I was able to introduce this setup properly.